Discover what you are naturally good at

 Extraversion (E) – Introversion (I)

 This dichotomy shows how a person interacts with the outside world.
-Personality types with Extraversion cognitive function are most likely to enjoy spending time with other people and attending various events.
+Personality types with Extraversion cognitive function are most likely to enjoy spending time with other people and gain energy after socializing.
+Personality types with Introversion are more likely to spend time alone and prefer a smaller social circle.
+They tend to be slow, deliberate speakers and are less energetic, on the whole.

 Sensing (S) – Intuition (N)

-People with sensing functions prefers factual and pragmatic information over abstract ideas.
+People with sensing prefer factual and pragmatic information over abstract ideas.
 They like to see the world in numbers and concrete figures.
-Contrarily, people with intuition function like abstract ideas and theoretical concepts.
+On the other hand, people with intuition like abstract ideas and theoretical concepts.

 MBTI Personality Type Indicators – Explained